-Whenever the noise level is the calculation changed, starts The anew. noise levels are considered in the speech intelligibility results.
+Whenever the noise level is changed, the calculation starts anew.
+The noise levels are considered in the speech intelligibility results.

 If the S/N RATIO mapping type is selected, the difference between signal and noise will be shown in the mappings and in the graphs as well.